intLyc/MTO-Platform/README.md

 ### Run MTO Platform

-- GUI: 'mto'
+- GUI: mto
-- Command line: 'mto(AlgoCell, ProbCell, Reps, ParFlag, SaveName)'
+- Command line: mto(AlgoCell, ProbCell, Reps, ParFlag, SaveName)
-- Example: 'mto({'MFEA','AT-MFEA'},{'CEC17_MTSO1_CI_HS','CEC17_MTSO2_CI_MS'},2,true,'MTODataSave')'
+- Example: mto({'MFEA','AT-MFEA'},{'CEC17_MTSO1_CI_HS','CEC17_MTSO2_CI_MS'},2,true,'MTODataSave')

 ### Add your algorithm

-- Inherit the **Algorithm.m** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
+- Inherit the **Algorithm.m** class from the Algorithms' folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
 - Implement the method function data = run().
-- Add labels to the second line. <ST-SO/MT-SO/MaT-SO> <None/Competitive/Constrained>
+- Add labels to the second line. <ST-SO/MT-SO/MaT-SO/ST-MO/MT-MO/MaT-MO> <None/Competitive/Constrained>
-- *Refer to the MFEA or GA algorithm implementation*
+- *Refer to the MFEA or MO-MFEA algorithm implementation*

 ### Add your problem

 - Inherit the **Problem.m** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
 - Implement the method function Tasks = setTasks()
-- Add labels to the second line. <ST-SO/MT-SO/MaT-SO> <None/Competitive/Constrained>
+- Add labels to the second line. <ST-SO/MT-SO/MaT-SO/ST-MO/MT-MO/MaT-MO> <None/Competitive/Constrained>
-- *Refer to the CEC17_MTSO problem implementation*
+- *Refer to the CEC17_MTSO or MTMO_Instance1 problem implementation*

 ### Add your metric

 - Inherit the **Metric.m** class from the Metric folder to implement a new metric class and put it in the Metric folder or its subfolders
-- Implement the method function result = calculate()
-- Add labels to the second line. <Table/Figure>
+- Add labels to the second line. <Metric>
-- *Refer to the Objective.m and Converge_Obj.m metric implementation*
+- *Refer to the Obj.m and IGD.m metric implementation*

 ## Module